 - 2Range, battery & chargingThe facelifted 2019 Hyundai Ioniq Electric has a larger battery, giving it a longer driving range than before

 - 3Running costs & insuranceWith a highly efficient electric powertrain, the Hyundai Ioniq Electric should make your charge go as far as possible

-- 4Performance, motor & drive - currently readingThe latest version of the Hyundai Ioniq Electric welcomes a new electric motor producing 134bhp
+- 4Performance, motor & drive - currently readingThe latest version of the Hyundai Ioniq Electric has an electric motor producing a healthy 134bhp

 - 5Interior, dashboard & comfortThe new 10.25-inch touchscreen found in the latest Hyundai Ioniq Electric is one of the best we've used